 Single-phase transformer consists of a basic core-coil assembly in which voltage is either raised or lowered for a single current.
 They are small and used for distribution on the main power grid.

 Three-phase transformers are created by connecting three single-phase transformers together, thus forming the three phase variant.
 They are used at much smaller scales than power transformers and are much more cost-efficient than three separate single-phase transformers.
 Typically they function as a step downs, especially in residential areas.

 Transformers consist of coils and the magnetic cores, however, there are more components that go into the construction of a transformer.
 The core, typically made of iron, supports the major coils of the transformer.
 Coils are generally copper as copper is extremely conductive and ductile, making it ideal for the application of transformer currents.
 They must be insulated as they are electrical components.
 Typically an insulating paper or carboard type material will be used to isolate the coils within the assembly.
 Another main component of a transformer is the conservator.
 The conservator is filled with oil and is usually placed above the main portion of the transformer, and allows the oil inside to fluctuate in level.
 The oil is used to suppress any discharge and cool the internal components of a transformer.
 The breather, another major component of a transformer, controls moisture within the assembly.

 Maintenance and Repair

 Whether they are used at electrical substations or for distribution, the maintenance of transformers is essential for power distribution and to the safety of those around them.
+And, depending on the transformer – the power quality should be monitored with power quality analysers.
 Routine check-ups include testing components to ensure proper input and output.
 Ensuring that the external components are intact protects against external factors such as rain and strong winds.
 Insulation is usually composed of oil and cellulose and this insulation must be checked to ensure it is clean, dry, and relatively void-free.